hirosh7/jenkins_sample/docs/gc_docker_setup.rst

 it is scheduled, and remains there until termination (according to restart policy) or deletion.
 In case of a Node failure, identical Pods are scheduled on other available Nodes in the cluster.

+Pods that are running inside Kubernetes are running on a private, isolated network.
+By default they are visible from other pods and services within the same kubernetes cluster, but not outside that network.
+When we use **kubectl**, we're interacting through an API endpoint to communicate with our application.

 .. image:: images/pods_overview.png
    :align: center